bl4ckkdev/IOzide/README.md

 ```

 ## Limitations
-Currently, the language is missing crucial features such as loops while also not being stable.
+Currently, the language is missing crucial features while also not being stable.

 ___
 > ### ⚠️ Note: